emimontesdeoca/emimontesdeoca.github.io/_posts/2019-09-03-my-take-on-in-memoru-cache.md

 ### CacheRepository

-Then we need a class that handles the objects and saves them somewhere (as `CacheItem`) .
-I like to handle all the data/models in classes that has the sufix  `Repository`, but you dont have to, so let's build one.
+Then we need a class that handles the objects and saves them somewhere (as `CacheItem`).
+I like to handle all the data/models in classes that have the sufix `Repository`, *but you dont have to*, so let's build one for caching.

 ```csharp
 public class CacheRepository
 {
     private static Dictionary<string, string> Cache = new Dictionary<string, string>();
     private static T Set<T>(string key, Func<T> lookup, TimeSpan durationMinutes)
     {
         var item = new Models.Item(key, lookup(), durationMinutes);
         return Save<T>(key, item);
     }
     private static T Save<T>(string key, Item item)
     {
         Cache[key] = JsonConvert.SerializeObject(item);
         return (T)item.Value;
     }
     private static T Get<T>(string key)
     {
         var cached = Cache.FirstOrDefault(x => x.Key == key).Value;